-The comprehensive examinations are designed to test the student's mastery of the field of specialization.
+To achieve Ph.D. candidacy, a student is required to request permission from the DGS to take the comprehensive examinations.
+A copy of the Departmental and DGS forms is provided for this purpose in Appendix 2.
+These examinations are designed to test the student's mastery of the field of specialization.
 The comprehensive exam committee administers the exam.
 Failure in the comprehensive examination is considered final unless the committee administering the exam and the head of the academic unit recommend and the dean of the DGS approves a re-examination.
 A re-examination may be administered no sooner than three months and no later than one year after the date of the original examination.
 Only one re-examination is permitted.
 Students failing the re-examination will be removed from the degree program.

-The student is required to take the comprehensive examination no later than two years after entering the program.
-The comprehensive examination is designed to test the student's knowledge of the core graduate courses and their ability to develop a research plan to study an interesting research question in their selected sub-discipline of Bioengineering.
-The comprehensive examination is administered in one to two parts.
+The student is required to take the comprehensive examination after the first year after entering the program but no later than two years after entering the program.
+The comprehensive examination is designed to test the student's knowledge of the core graduate courses and their ability to develop a research plan to study an interesting research question in their selected subdiscipline of Bioengineering.